 Table

 Tabular data with structured rows and columns.
 Themarkdown field carries the Markdown pipe-table syntax, html carries a full <table> with <thead> and <tbody>, and content is a flat plain-text approximation.
-The image field contains a signed URL to a cropped image of the table region, useful for verifying parses visually or feeding the original table to an image-input model.
+The image field, returned when you poll with include_url=true, contains a signed URL to a cropped image of the table region, useful for verifying parses visually or feeding the original table to an image-input model.

 Picture

 Images, charts, illustrations, and diagrams.
-Theimage field contains a signed URL to the cropped picture itself.
+Theimage field, returned when you poll with include_url=true, contains a signed URL to the cropped picture itself.
 The markdown and html fields contain an AI-generated description of the image (not the image bytes), making the picture’s visual content searchable and embeddable as text alongside the rest of the document.
+The content field carries any OCR text detected inside the picture region, such as chart labels and axis values, and is omitted when the picture yields no legible text.

 Formula